 While in the Maldives, you must go for a ride on a dhoni, the traditional Maldivian primary transport.
 Some resorts have dhonis that have been transformed into guest quarters, which is quite an experience.
 There is also a fleet of these ubiquitous wave bouncers plying between Malé and the airport (only about 10 minutes, but a great trip).

 Most of these use diesel now, but in the past, they used only sails.
-Traditionally built with coconut timbers, the dhonis are now made from imported wood and are far more stable.
+Traditionally built with coconut timbers, most dhonis are now made from imported wood and are far more stable.
 Working in the lagoons is one thing.
-Fishing in open water quite another.
+Fishing in open water is quite another.
 But, those were the days of iron men and wooden ships!